 GLP-1 receptor agonists like semaglutide (Wegovy, Ozempic) and tirzepatide (Zepbound, Mounjaro) have transformed medical weight management.
 For HS patients in particular, two mechanisms are relevant.

 Sustainable weight loss.
-GLP-1 medications produce average weight reductions of 15 to 22 percent of body weight in clinical trials when combined with lifestyle changes.
+GLP-1 medications produce average weight reductions of about 15 percent for semaglutide (STEP-1) and 20 to 22 percent for tirzepatide (SURMOUNT-1) when combined with lifestyle changes.
 That is in the range, and frequently beyond, where HS patients have historically seen meaningful disease improvement.

 Direct anti-inflammatory effects.
 This is the part less often discussed.
 GLP-1 receptors are expressed on a range of immune cells, including monocytes, macrophages, T lymphocytes, and dendritic cells.
 Studies have shown that GLP-1 receptor activation reduces pro-inflammatory cytokine release, reduces C-reactive protein, and dampens activity in inflammatory pathways that overlap with those driving HS.
 The medication may be doing more than the weight loss alone.